Sweeping Arrangements of Non-Piercing Curves in Plane: Alternate Proof of Snoeyink-Hershberger Result

-Let $x$ be the other end-point of the segment whose one end-point is $y$.
-Note that $x$ lies on $\alpha$.
-Let $d_1, d_2$ be the intersections of $\delta$ and $\gamma$ so that $d_1, x, y, d_2$ appear in cyclic order along $\delta$.
-The cell $C$ containing $u_\alpha$ after bypassing $L$ cannot be a digon cell on $\gamma$ since such a digon cell must be the digon defined by $\alpha$ and $\gamma$ and containing $u_\alpha$.
+\begin{proof} \hide{ Consider the initial arrangement where $L$ has not yet been bypassed as shown in Figure~\ref{fig:12a}. } The cell $C$ containing $u_\alpha$ after untangling $L$ cannot be a digon cell on $\gamma$ since such a digon cell must be the digon defined by $\alpha$ and $\gamma$ and containing $u_\alpha$.
 However that digon contains the point $y$ and cannot be a cell in the arrangement. $C$ can however be a triangle cell on $\gamma$ and in this case it is defined by the curves $\alpha, \gamma$ and $\delta$ and has vertices $a_1, y$ and $d_2$ (Figure~\ref{fig:bpd1d2a}).
-Note that this requires that $d_2$ lies on the arc of $\gamma$ between $a_1$ and $a_2$.
-Also note that if this is the case then, in the original arrangement (before bypassing $L$), there are no intersection points between $a_1$ and $u$ on $\alpha$ and between $u$ and $y$ on $\beta$.
-This along with the fact that $L$ is minimal implies that triangle $T$ with vertices $x, a_1$ and $d_2$ is a minimal triangle on $\gamma$.
-Therefore by Lemma \ref{lem:trianglebypass} we can bypass it (as shown in Figures~\ref{fig:bpd1d2b} and~\ref{fig:bpd1d2c}) so that the resulting arrangement is still $2$-intersecting and has one less vertex (since we lose the intersection $x$) inside $\tilde{\gamma}$.
-Since the new arrangement is simpler, it must be sweepable which means there must be a digon/triangle cell on $\gamma$ not containing $P$ created as a result of bypassing $T$.
-By Lemma \ref{lem:triangleaftertriangle}, only the cells containing the reference points $x_\alpha$ or $x_\delta$ can possibly be a digon/triangle cell on $\gamma$.
-However, the cell containing $x_\alpha$ cannot be on $\gamma$ as it is contained in a lens formed by the modified $\alpha$ and $\beta$ that lies in the interior of $$.
-Therefore, only the cell containing $x_\delta$ could be a digon/triangle cell on $\gamma$.
-However, this cell can lie on $\gamma$ only if $d_1$ lies in the arc of $\gamma$ between $b_2$ and $b_1$ (see Figure \ref{fig:bpd1d2c}).
+Note that this requires that $d_2$ lies on the arc of $\gamma$ between $a_1$ and $a_2$ along $\gamma$'s orientation.
+Also note that if this is the case, then in the original arrangement (before untangling $L$ - see Figure~\ref{fig:12a}), there are no intersection points between $a_1$ and $u$ on $\alpha$, and between $u$ and $y$ on $\beta$.
+Since $L$ is a minimal digon, any curve intersecting $L$ is composed of disjoint segments, where each segment has a vertex on the segment of $\alpha$ between $u$ and $v$, and a vertex on the segment of $\beta$ between $u$ and $v$.
+The minimality of $L$ also implies that any two curves intersecting $L$ intersect at most once inside $L$.
+Now, by the choice of $\delta$, any segment of a curve intersecting $L$ between $u$ and $x$ has its other end-point on $\beta$ between $y$ and $v$ (as shown in Figure~\ref{fig:bpd1d2b}).
+This implies that triangle $T$ with vertices $x, a_1$ and $d_2$ is a minimal triangle on $\gamma$ in the original arrangement (Figure~\ref{fig:bpd1d2b}).
+Therefore, by Lemma~\ref{lem:trianglebypass} we can untangle $T$, so that the resulting set of curves (Figure~\ref{fig:bpd1d2c}) are still pseudocircles and their arrangement has one less vertex (since we lose the intersection $x$) inside $\tilde{\gamma}$.
+Since the new arrangement is simpler, it must be sweepable which means there must be a digon cell or a triangle cell on $\gamma$ not containing $P$ created as a result of untangling $T$.
+By Lemma~\ref{lem:taftert}, only the cells containing the reference points $x_\alpha$ or $x_\delta$ can possibly be a digon cell or a triangle cell on $\gamma$.
+However, the cell containing $x_\alpha$ cannot be on $\gamma$ as it is contained in a digon formed by the modified $\alpha$, and $\beta$ that lies in the interior of $$.
+Therefore, only the cell containing $x_\delta$ could be a digon cell or a triangle cell on $\gamma$.
+However, this cell can lie on $\gamma$ only if $d_1$ lies on the arc of $\gamma$ between $b_2$ and $b_1$ (see Figure~\ref{fig:bpd1d2c}).
 In particular, this implies that the interior of the arc of $\delta$ between $x$ and $d_1$ is not intersected by any curve in the original arrangement $\Gamma$.
-Thus, $\delta$ is the desired curve. \end{proof}
+Since we assumed that the cell containing $u_\alpha$ is a triangle, the portion of $\delta$ between $y$ and $d_2$ is also not intersected by any other curve.
+This implies that the intersection of $\delta$ with any other curve in the original arrangement lies within the digon $L$, thus completing the proof. \end{proof}